aws1313/ha-tagreader/README.md

 [![GitHub release](https://img.shields.io/github/release/adonno/tagreader.svg)](https://GitHub.com/adonno/tagreader/releases/)

 # Tag Reader for Home Assistant
+> [!NOTE]
+> This fork adds status leds for alarmo and the integration of an DFPlayer mini to play voice messages.
+WIP!

 The tag reader is a simple to build/use NFC tag reader, specially created for [Home Assistant](https://www.home-assistant.io).
-It is using a D1 mini ESP 8266 and the PN532 NFC module.
+It is using a D1 mini ESP 8266 and the PN532 NFC module as well as the DFPlayer Mini.
 The firmware is built using [ESPhome](https://www.esphome.io).

-> I am selling a pre-built version, a DIY version (assembly required), or just the case (use with own components).
-Check it out on [my website](https://adonno-crafts.myshopify.com/).

 ![Photos of the final product](docs/cases.jpg)